Carbon Ceramic Brakes Lifespan: Street vs Track

 |---|---|---|

-Do not assume a face pattern equals durability.
-Pads, airflow, vehicle mass, tire grip, and braking style often matter more than appearance.
+Don’t assume a particular face pattern equals durability.
+Pads, airflow, vehicle mass, tire grip, and braking style usually matter more than appearance.

 FAQ